phiresky/procedural-cities/ausarbeitung.md

 ### Road patterns, [see @cities2001, sec.
 3.2.2] {#sec:road-patterns}

-[@cities2001] mentions the following three general street patterns, citing [@focas_four_1998] (see [@fig:roadp]):
+@cities2001 mention the following three general street patterns, citing [@focas_four_1998] (see [@fig:roadp]):

 * Rectangular raster -- aligned to one angle and perpendicular to that.
 This is common in planned cities that are built in modern times
 * Radial / concentric -- streets go around a center point and perpendicular streets go straight to the center
 * Branching / random -- smaller streets branch from larger ones.
-Common in old cities that have naturally grown.
-In [@cities2001] this is the interpreted as no restrictions / random layout
+Common in old cities that have naturally grown. @cities2001 interpret this as no restrictions / random layout

 Most other documents use either the same, or very similar types of road patterns.

-![An overview of the street pattern used in the CityEngine system with a short description and an example [@cities2001]](img/road-patterns.pdf){#fig:roadp}
+![An overview of the street pattern used in the CityEngine system with a short description and an example [@cities2001, table 1]](img/road-patterns.pdf){#fig:roadp}

 ### Constraints and solving conflicts {#sec:constraints}

 Streets are grown in parallel and greedily from starting points, branching off randomly.

 When a new street collides with an existing street, they are connected, preferably at an already existing intersection if one is near enough.
-The approach in [@kelly_citygen_2007] instead has a set area ("snap radius") around the growing street that is searched for available connections.
+The approach by @kelly_citygen_2007 instead has a set area ("snap radius") around the growing street that is searched for available connections.

-For other obstacles such as water or mountains, [@cities2001] proposes the following solution:
+For other obstacles such as water or mountains, @cities2001 propose the following solution:

 If the obstacle is shorter than a preset length, it is ignored.
 The resulting street is marked as special according to the obstacle, e.g. as a bridge or as a tunnel.